Oscar Schmidt: Senior national team

 With the senior Brazil national team, Schmidt played in five Summer Olympics (he was the second player to do so after Teófilo Cruz) and was the top scorer in three of them.
 However, he never went past the tournament's quarterfinals.
 In the 1980 Summer Olympics, he played in seven games and scored 169 points, for a 24.1 average.

 He again scored 169 points in seven games in the 1984 Summer Olympics.
 His best Olympic performance was the 1988 Summer Olympics.
 At that tournament, he scored 338 points, for an average of 42.3 points per game.
 In 1992, he scored 198 points in eight games, and in 1996, he scored 219 points in 8 games.
 In 38 career Olympic basketball games, Schmidt scored a record of 1,093 points, for an average of 28.8 points per game.

 Schmidt is also the all-time career leader in total points scored in the FIBA World Cup, having scored a total of 843 points in 33 games, for a scoring average of 25.5 points per game.
 He won the bronze medal and made the All-Tournament Team at the 1978 FIBA World Cup, and he also made the All-Tournament Teams of both the 1986 FIBA World Cup and the 1990 FIBA World Cup, which he also led in scoring, with an average of 34.6 points per game.

 Schmidt played in the gold-medal match of the 1987 Pan American Games, which was held in Indianapolis.
-The US national team, which was composed of NCAA Division I college basketball players at those games, featured two All-Americans in David Robinson (Hall of Fame member) and Danny Manning, two NCAA Championship Final Four MVPs, in Pervis Ellison and Keith Smart, and other future NBA players, such as Rex Chapman and Dan Majerle.
+The US national team, which was composed of NCAA Division I college basketball players at those games, featured two All-Americans in David Robinson (Hall of Fame member) and Danny Manning, two NCAA Championship Final Four MVPs, in Pervis Ellison and Keith Smart, and other future NBA players, such as Rex Chapman, Pooh Richardson, and Willie Anderson.
 Brazil faced a 68–54 halftime deficit.
 However, Schmidt finished the game with 46 points, in a 120–115 win for Brazil.

 In 1996, at the age of 38, Schmidt retired from playing with the senior Brazilian national team as its all-time leading scorer.
 While representing Brazil, he scored a total of 7,693 points in 326 games played, for a career scoring average of 23.6 points per game.
 In 1997, Schmidt was given the Olympic Order award.